rohitsoni010/Designed-portal-for-emergency-cases/README.md

 abetes, metabolic disorders, obesity and other endocrine disorders.
 To manage and treat above disorders with appropriate and evidence based knowledge, with particular help to underprivileged people.
-Higher education support for academic excellence and prociency.
+Higher education support for academic excellence and proficiency.
 Recognition of talent and excellent opportunities to maximize your po- tential.
 World class Infrastructure and state-of-the-art medical technology to